-Some authors have great skill in using figurative language within their writing, and Addie Boswell is one of them!
-The Snow Dancer includes examples of similes, metaphors, alliteration, onomatopoeia, and more.
+Figurative language can be a challenging skills for some students, and some authors are better at using it than others.
+Addie Boswell is one I’d recommend!
+Her book, The Snow Dancer, includes examples of similes, metaphors, alliteration, onomatopoeia, and more.
 In this post, I will be sharing a mentor text lesson you can use for figurative language and descriptive writing using this great book.

 The first part of this lesson should begin with a picture walk of the book.
 Show the cover and pictures.
 If you don’t have a copy of the book, you can show the video above and mute the story.
 Brainstorm student connections and predictions of how snow days are spent.